FLNR-JINR/er/README.md

 ```
 where -v is used to map your host working directory '/home/vitaliy/er/macro/EXP1904_H7' and working
 directory  '/opt/run' inside container; -w /opt/run - set working directory for interactive session;
--e DISPLAY=0 is needed to forward gui from container to host machine; -it - to set interactive session.
+-e DISPLAY=$DISPLAY is needed to forward gui from container to host machine; -it - to set interactive session.

 * To run macro in batch mode: